jh3y/egghead/lessons/use-multiple-background-images-to-create-single-element-art/README.md

-# create-a-loading-animation-with-css
+# use-multiple-background-images-to-create-single-element-art

-Use CSS `@keyframes` to build a basic loading animation for a page.

-In this lesson we cover the basics of the animation property and how to use it to build a loading animation.
+Use layered `background-image` with the shorthand notation to create CSS art with a single element.

 # Usage